 The following graph sets forth the daily historical performance of the SPX in the period from January 1, 2008 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal orange line in the graph represents the SPX's Coupon Barrier and Threshold Value of 2,921.70 (rounded to two decimal places), which is 70% of the SPX's Starting Value of 4,173.85.
+The horizontal orange line in the graph represents the SPX's Coupon Barrier of 2,713.00 (rounded to two decimal places), which is 65% of the SPX's Starting Value of 4,173.85.
+The horizontal gray line in the graph represents the SPX's Threshold Value of 2,295.62 (rounded to two decimal places), which is 55% of the SPX's Starting Value.